redis/docs/content/operate/kubernetes/architecture/_index.md

 ## Services Rigger

 The services rigger is responsible for creating and updating services related to database objects.
-It identifies database objects within the cluster and creates services (by default `cluster_ip` type) to allow access to those databases.
-By default, the services have the same name as the databases.
+It identifies database objects within the cluster and creates services in accordance with [`redisEnterpriseCluster.Spec.servicesRiggerSpec` setting]({{<relref "/operate/kubernetes/reference/redis_enterprise_cluster_api#specservicesriggerspec">}}) to allow access to those databases.
+By default, each database has two services, a `cluster_ip` Service with the same name as the database and a `headless` Service with the same name as the database suffixed with `-headless`.
+It also creates other types of Services such as Ingress Services or OpenshiftRoutes (defined in `redisEnterpriseCluster.Spec.ingressOrRouteSpec`) meant to provide access to REAADB objects.

 You can view a list of services with the `kubectl get services` command.

 Kubernetes is a dynamic environment, with nodes and pods changing as needed.
 The services rigger monitors the cluster for these changes and updates the database services to ensure reliable communication with the databases.